Super Mario Bros. (film): Extended cut

 On June 1, 2021, editor and film restorationist Garrett Gilchrist and members of The Super Mario Bros.
 (Movie) Archive released a "semi-official" restoration of the extended cut of Super Mario Bros.
-The restorationists dubbed it "The Morton-Jankel Cut," since it was based on an earlier VHS workprint of the film which had been discovered.
-Gilchrist was hired to get the most quality possible out of the low-quality VHS.
-The film is extended by twenty minutes in this cut, with additional scenes including Koopa devolving a technician into slime for the crime of sneezing, Mario's rivalry with the mafia-affiliated Scapelli plumbing company, and an anti-Koopa rap by Spike and Iggy at the Boom Boom Bar, backed up with scantily-clad lizard dancers.
-While the "Morton-Jankel Cut" was theoretically intended as an official Blu-ray extra, there are currently no plans for this to happen, and it was leaked to The Internet Archive instead.
-The Australian Blu-ray by Umbrella (released October 2021) uses a raw edit of the VHS workprint rather than Gilchrist's restoration.
+The restorationists named it The Morton-Jankel Cut because it was based on an earlier VHS workprint of the film which had been discovered.
+Gilchrist was hired to get the most out of the low-quality VHS.
+The film is extended by twenty minutes in this cut, with additional scenes including Koopa devolving a technician into slime for the crime of sneezing, Mario's rivalry with the mafia-affiliated Scapelli plumbing company, and an anti-Koopa rap by Spike and Iggy at the Boom Boom Bar, backed up with scantily clad lizard dancers.
+Though the Morton-Jankel Cut was theoretically intended as an official Blu-ray extra, there are no plans for this to happen, and it was leaked to Internet Archive instead.
+The Australian Blu-ray by Umbrella (released October 2021) used a raw edit of the VHS workprint rather than Gilchrist's restoration.

+The "Trust the Fungus – Super Mario Bros.
+30th Anniversary Collector's Edition" was released on Blu-ray by Umbrella Entertainment in 2023.
+This featured deleted scenes and the "Lasagna Workprint" from the same VHS source used previously for the Morton-Jankel Cut, but restored differently for this edition.

 Soundtrack

-The soundtrack, released on May 10, 1993, by Capitol Records, featured two songs from Roxette: "Almost Unreal", which was released as a single, and "2 Cinnamon Street", which is an alternate version of the song "Cinnamon Street" from Roxette's album Tourism.
+The soundtrack, released on May 10, 1993, by Capitol Records, features two songs from Roxette: "Almost Unreal", which was released as a single, and "2 Cinnamon Street", which is an alternate version of the song "Cinnamon Street" from Roxette's album Tourism.
 The music video for "Almost Unreal" was inspired by the film, featuring scenes from the film and a de-evolution theme.
 "Almost Unreal" was originally written for the film Hocus Pocus, but was switched out to an En Vogue song instead.
 Roxette subsequently gave the song to the Mario film.
-Roxette co-founder Per Gessle said "the film turned out to be ridiculous (so thought Dennis Hopper by the way… I met him at a Formula 1 race many years ago discussing this…) but the song isn’t that bad".
+Roxette co-founder Per Gessle said "the film turned out to be ridiculous (so thought Dennis Hopper by the way ...
+I met him at a Formula 1 race many years ago discussing this...) but the song isn't that bad".